Bounding Main: August 2014

 In August 2014, Bounding Main again traveled to the Netherlands and performed at the "Bie Daip International Shanty Festival" in Appingedam, Netherlands.
 They then traveled to Germany to perform at the "Hafenfest Papenburg" festival in Papenburg, Germany.

 August/September 2016

-In August/September 2016, Bounding Main will travel to the Netherlands to perform at the "Bie Daip International Shanty Festival" in Appingedam, Netherlands.
-This will be the third time Bounding Main has performed at this festival.
-They will then travel to Germany to perform at the "Hafenfest Papenburg" festival in Papenburg, Germany.
-This will be their second appearance at this festival.
+In August/September 2016, Bounding Main traveled to the Netherlands to perform at the "Bie Daip International Shanty Festival" in Appingedam, Netherlands.
+This was the third time Bounding Main performed at this festival.
+They then traveled to Germany to perform at the "Hafenfest Papenburg" festival in Papenburg, Germany.
+This was their second appearance at this festival.

 June 2017

-In June 2017, Bounding Main will travel to Cornwall, U.K., to perform at the Falmouth International Sea Shanty Festival in Falmouth, Cornwall, England, United Kingdom.
-They will then travel to the Netherlands to perform at the International Folk & Shanty Festival in Giethoorn, Netherlands.
-This will be the first appearance for Bounding Main at each of these festivals.
+In June 2017, Bounding Main traveled to Cornwall, U.K., to perform at the Falmouth International Sea Shanty Festival in Falmouth, Cornwall, England, United Kingdom.
+They then travelled to the Netherlands to perform at the "International Folk & Shanty Festival" in Giethoorn, Netherlands.
+This was there first appearance for Bounding Main at each of these festivals.